Bitergia/grimoirelab-metrics/README.md

 is determined by the email address of the commit author.

+### Number of recent contributors

+This metric quantifies the total count of unique individuals who contributed within the last 90 days.

 ### Contributor Growth Rate

 This metric measures the growth rate of active contributors, defined as the